ELECTRONIC PRESS KIT

 Sam Pointer is a singer/songwriter, a virtuoso on guitar (and multiple other stringed instruments), an entertainer and a teacher.
 His music blends many traditions – rock, bluegrass, blues, reggae, folk, New Orleans, Celtic, and more – into a rich gumbo of Americana.
 It sounds familiar but fresh, featuring catchy new songs spiced with tasty guitar licks.

 Along the way, this Alabama native has been a band member, a session musician, and a solo artist.
 In the early 90’s he played lead guitar with the trailblazing jam band New Potato Caboose (and contributed a number of original songs to their repertoire).
 He has recorded with acts like Grammy winners The Temptations and Emmy winner/Grammy nominee Christopher Hedge, appearing for various clients on acoustic & electric guitar, mandolin, fiddle, & bouzouki.
 He won the Chris Austin Songwriting Contest at Doc Watson’s MerleFest and was awarded in the guitar and mandolin contests at the Telluride Bluegrass Festival.
-He has played in other regional bands like Black Jacket Symphony and Rollin’ in the Hay.
+He has played with other regional bands like Black Jacket Symphony and Rollin’ in the Hay.
 As a writer, his songs have been recorded by artists including Naked Blue and Radio Mosaic.

 In 2019, he released a well-received holiday album “Acoustic Christmas”, recorded live at WorkPlay in Birmingham, AL with an all-star band including Kim Scott (Billboard #1!) on flute.
 Also in recent years, he has released two albums as a member of the original folk-rock trio Hitchhiking Honeymoon.
 The most recent, “River Friend“, was named “Among the best of 2020” by Bailey Jones of the Sundilla Radio Hour (PRX).